HIGHLIGHTS

 Celltron Nepal Pvt.
 Ltd., the official distributor of Honor in Nepal, has brought some pretty impressive Honor phones to the market.
 The X9d raised the bar for endurance and durability, the Play 10 showed what a budget phone should look like, and the Magic 8 Pro was yet another flagship banger.
 And now, as we approach May, the Honor 600 series, especially the 600 Pro, could make a significant impact on the Nepali market as well.

-The 600 Pro sits at the top of the 600 series lineup.
-It is the most expensive of the three: 600 Lite, 600, and 600 Pro.
-And it also offers the most in terms of raw specs and performance.
+The 600 Pro sits at the top of the 600 series lineup, which includes the 600 Lite, 600, and 600 Pro.
+It offers the most in terms of raw specs and performance, and naturally comes with the highest price tag of the three.
 With all that, the expectations are pretty high for this one.

 What is the Price of Honor 600 Pro in Nepal?

 Among all the premium lineups launched last year, like the Nothing Phone (3), OnePlus 13R, Galaxy S25, the Honor 400 Pro was the most appealing.
 Coming in at under Rs.
 90,000, it offered absolute bang for the buck.
-But with the price hikes we have been seeing, there is no way the Honor 600 Pro launches at a similar price.
+But with the price hikes we have been seeing this year, there is no way the Honor 600 Pro launches at a similar price.

-Based on Honor’s pricing strategy and global pricing, the Honor 600 Pro price in Nepal could land at Rs.
+Based on Honor’s recent launches and global pricing, the Honor 600 Pro price in Nepal could land at Rs.
 1,24,999 for the 12/512GB variant.
 That is a more than Rs.
-35,000 price bump, which could be a massive deal breaker for buyers who have been eyeing the Honor number series.
+35,000 price bump, which could be a massive deal breaker for buyers who have been eyeing the Honor 600 Pro.

 To soften the blow, Honor could bring in a lower memory variant to keep the price difference more manageable.
-And that is exactly what Honor did with the X9d.
+And that is exactly what Honor did with the X9d and the Honor 600 Lite.

 Last year, the Honor 400 Pro took me by surprise with how well-balanced it was.
 Decent camera, a solid processor, a capable display, and competitive pricing, it held its own against some tough contenders like the Galaxy S25.